GoogleCloudPlatform/bank-of-anthos/README.md

 ### 2 - Project setup

-Create a GCP project or use an existing project.
+[Create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project) or use an existing project.
 Then, set the Project ID variable.

 ```
 PROJECT_ID=<your-project-id>